-The New Pact for Europe project was launched by the King Baudouin Foundation (Belgium) and is supported by a large transnational consortium of institutions.
+The New Pact for Europe project was launched by the King Baudouin Foundation (Belgium) and the Bertelsmann Stiftung (Germany) and is supported by a large transnational consortium of institutions.

 The King Baudouin Foundation (KBF) is an independent, pluralistic foundation working in Belgium and at the European and international level.